How to Write an eBook Visitors Actually Want to Download

 How do you turn downloaders into customers when your eBook is free?
 It’s all about the follow up.
 As mentioned earlier in this eBook, if you publish your content on your website, we recommend collecting an email address before the lead downloads your content.
 There are two approaches for getting the eBook to the lead:

-With option 1, you have no way of validating people’s email addresses before they download the eBook.
-While this approach may be easier to set up, you won’t be able to stop fake emails (or even competitors) from accessing your eBook.
-With option 2, users must submit a valid email address to access the eBook.
-This approach requires additional setup to get the eBook in the user’s inbox automatically (and quickly).
+With the first option, you have no way of validating people’s email addresses before they download the ebook.
+While this approach may be easier to set up, you won’t be able to stop people providing fake emails from accessing your ebook.
+With the second option, a valid email address must be submitted to access the ebook, but this will require additional setup to deliver the ebook to the lead’s inbox automatically (and therefore quickly, which is vital).

 Using bots as forms

 An approach we’ve tested—and found success with—is using bots as the method for collecting lead information and delivering the eBook.
 The term “bot” may still be a little taboo for you and your customers.
 However, we believe that bots are the way of the future, and they can help you qualify leads faster and save time and money.